Smokey and the Bandit (franchise): Smokey and the Bandit II (1980)

 Smokey and the Bandit II (1980) is an American action comedy film directed by Hal Needham, and starring Burt Reynolds, Sally Field, Jerry Reed, Jackie Gleason and Dom DeLuise.
 The film is the sequel to the 1977 film Smokey and the Bandit.

 The plot centers on Bo "Bandit" Darville (Burt Reynolds) and Cledus "Snowman" Snow (Jerry Reed), transporting an elephant to the GOP National Convention, with Sheriff Buford T. Justice (Jackie Gleason) once again in hot pursuit.

 Smokey and the Bandit II was the eighth-highest-grossing domestic film of 1980 in the United States.

 Smokey and the Bandit Part 3 (1983)

 Smokey and the Bandit Part 3 (1983) is an American action comedy film starring Jackie Gleason, Jerry Reed, Paul Williams, Pat McCormick, Mike Henry and Colleen Camp.
 The plot of the film revolves around Sheriff Buford T. Justice ("Smokey"), with the presence of the Bandit merely being suggested through him being impersonated by Cledus ("Snowman").

 The third film – which had no involvement from either Hal Needham or Sally Field and contained only a short cameo appearance by Burt Reynolds – revolved entirely around Jackie Gleason's character, was panned by critics, and was a box office bomb, earning only $7 million against a $9 million budget.

-Bandit (TV series)

-A television series with four episodes (Bandit Goes Country, Bandit Bandit, Beauty and the Bandit, and Bandit's Silver Angel) was produced in 1994 for Universal Television's Action Pack with actor Brian Bloom playing a younger version of the Bandit.
-The three original films introduced two generations of the Pontiac Trans Am and the Dodge Stealth in the television series.